nitnelave/confusedbit/content/posts/map_mut_iterator.md

 This creates the two views of the map, mutable values and immutable structure.
-Note that we still take a `&mut map`, even though we're only storing `&map`: semantically, the accessor has a mutable access.
+Note that we still take a `&mut map`, even though we're only storing `&map`: semantically, the accessor has a mutable access, so we want to guarantee that no other references exist.
+In particular, the `MutMapValueAccessor` should not be publicly constructible, since it allows you to modify the values through an immutable reference.

 Now we can re-write our initial function: